Factbox: Latest on the coronavirus spreading in China and beyond

 - Some experts believe the virus is not as dangerous as the 2002-03 Severe Acute Respiratory Syndrome (SARS) that killed nearly 800 people, or the Middle East Respiratory Syndrome (MERS), which has killed more than 700 people since 2012.

-Compiled by Stephen Coates; Editing by Nick Macfie, Lisa Shumaker and Bill Berkrot
+Compiled by Stephen Coates; Editing by Christopher Cushing, Timothy Heritage and Diane Craft